go-acme/lego/docs/content/obtain/dnspersist01.md

 weight: 4
 ---

-This guide explains various ways to get and renew a certificate with the DNS-PERSIST-01 challenge.
+This guide explains how to get and renew a certificate with the DNS-PERSIST-01 challenge.

 <!--more-->